Connect with others who understand.

 Talk With Others Who Understand

-Do you experience frequent fevers or worse MS symptoms with fever?
+Do you experience frequent fevers, or are your MS symptoms worse when you have a fever?
 Have you found effective ways to manage fevers?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Joseph V. Campellone, M.D. is board-certified in neurology, neuromuscular disease, and electrodiagnostic medicine.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.